AdobeXD/plugin-samples/reference/scenegraph.md

 ### *sceneNode.globalBounds : \![<code>Bounds</code>](#Bounds)*
 The node's _path bounds_ in document-global coordinate space (represented by a bounding box aligned with global X/Y axes).
 Path bounds match the selection outline seen in the XD, but exclude some visual parts of the node (outer stroke, drop shadow / blur, etc.).

+For an overview of node bounding boxes & coordinate systems, see [Coordinate spaces](README#Coordinate-spaces).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true